 A. You can get the cannon powder coated in almost any color or you can use a marine epoxy.
 The epoxy will last forever and comes in many colors and shades.Doug Barnes

 I have that dilemma myself.
 I have a 1/4 scale model of a British 24 pounder naval deck gun in a 1.69" bore (golf ball bore).
 It shoots golf balls or lead balls.
 I ordered this cannon unfinished, both the barrel & naval carriage are unfinished.
 I added a brass percussion firing unit so I can pull a lanyard to fire it using hotter musket caps.

 I plan to electroplate both the barrel & the carriage metal parts.
 I found that for this application, the best protection is a nickel/chrome plating.
 I'll start with 2 coats of nickel electroplate followed by 2 coats of chrome electroplate.
 I found that this offers the best corrosion protection plus the chrome outer coating keeps the nickel from tarnishing.
 I'm working on the metal polishing for now to prep for plating.

 I love this caliber because I can shoot golf balls as well as lead for an unusual game of golf, tee off for the next county.Bob Andrews

 - Stone Mountain, Georgia

-Might I suggest that you get some "Stove Black" [Stove Paint [linked by editor to product info at Amazon]] this is a very durable flat black paint that wears well and heat will not effect it.
+A. Might I suggest that you get some "Stove Black" [Stove Paint [affil. link to info/product on Amazon]] this is a very durable flat black paint that wears well and heat will not effect it.
 If your cannon sits outside you may have to do a touch up every 3 or 4 years.Charles T. Chapman

 - Temple, Texas